Ottilie Patterson: Biography

 When famous American blues artists toured the UK in this period, it was often the Chris Barber band that would accompany them.
 Patterson would thus sing with, for example, Muddy Waters, Sonny Boy Williamson, Big Bill Broonzy, and Sister Rosetta Tharpe.
 When on tour with the band in the USA, Patterson said that the night she sang, to great acclaim, with Muddy Waters’ band at Smitty’s Corner, was her proudest moment.
 In 1962, she performed with Barber's band at President Kennedy's Washington Jazz Festival.
 Touring and performing hundreds of gigs per year however, eventually took its toll on Patterson's health and marriage.
 From approximately 1963 she began to suffer throat problems and mental health difficulties and ceased to appear or record regularly with Chris Barber, officially retiring from the band in 1973.
 During this period she recorded some non-jazz/blues material such as settings of Shakespeare (with Chris Barber) and in 1969 issued a solo LP 3000 years with Ottilie which is now much sought after by collectors.
 In 1964, she sang the theme tune for the British horror film, Where Has Poor Mickey Gone? starring Warren Mitchell.

 In early 1980 she began singing with the Chris Barber Band again in a series of lucrative concerts around London, which were recorded for the LP, Madame Blues and Doctor Jazz (1984).
 The Chris Barber Band back catalogue includes hundreds of songs of many different genres, recorded with Patterson.
 The tensions from these concerts resulted in her divorce from Barber.

 In 1988, Patterson moved to Ayr, Scotland.
 She became reclusive.
 She would sing with friends among the band members, but would not perform in public.
 She died on 20 June 2011, aged 79, in the Rozelle Holm Farm Care Home.
 She is buried in Movilla Abbey Cemetery, Newtownards, Northern Ireland, in the Patterson family grave.
 Her gravestone, which is marked Ottilia Anna Barber, is immediately by the left hand wall adjacent to the car park.

 In February 2012, a blue plaque marking her birthplace in a terraced house in Comber, County Down was unveiled, and the same evening a sell-out musical tribute was performed at the La Mon Hotel in Comber.

-In a BBC documentary entitled 'My name is Ottilie' and which includes audio recordings of interviews given by Patterson, Dana Masters, a black musician from America living in Northern Ireland, pieces together the story of Patterson's professional and personal life.
+In a BBC documentary entitled My Name is Ottilie, which includes audio recordings of interviews given by Patterson, Dana Masters, a black musician from America living in Northern Ireland, pieces together the story of Patterson's professional and personal life.